arpitp2912/Zomato-Exploratory-Data-Analysis/README.md

 # Zomato-Exploratory-Data-Analysis
 This is my first EDA project.
-My intention behind this analysis is to study how the sales are affected by different factors like Location, Cuisine, Ratings, etc and what is specifically dominating in an area concentrating more towards Indian market.
+My objective is to study how the ratins are affected by different factors like Location, Cuisine, online booking, etc and what is specifically dominating in an area concentrating more towards Indian market.